Postgraduate Factfile: LLM in Legal Practice LLM

 Start date: September

-- Teaching will be delivered in the new £38million Redmonds Building
+- Teaching is delivered in the new £38million Redmonds Building

 - Approved by Bar Council/Bar Standards Board (BSB) and the Solicitors Regulation Authority (SRA)